JJPEOPLES/dev.linux/README.md

 # Build and start the container
 docker-compose up -d

-# Access the desktop environment
-Open your browser and navigate to: http://localhost:8080
-Password: password
 ```

+The container will download all packages during the build process, which may take longer.

+### Access

+Once running, open your browser and navigate to: http://localhost:8080
+- Username: devuser
+- Password: password

 ## Accessing the Hosted Environment